|Landscape in Carina Nebula [Courtesy NASA]

 Despite this enormous range of opinion, there are several points on virtually all scholars of antiquity agree.
 Jesus was a Jewish man, known to be a preacher and teacher, who was crucified (a Roman form of execution) in Jerusalem during the reign of the Roman emperor Tiberius, when Pontius Pilate was the governor of Judea.

-Many devout believers will nonetheless be disappointed to learn that there is no clear, contemporary archaeological evidence for many other key figures and events in the Bible, especially prior to roughly the reign of David (1010 BCE).
+Many devout believers will nonetheless be disappointed to learn that there is no clear-cut contemporary archaeological evidence for many of the key figures and events in the Bible, especially prior to roughly the reign of David (1010 BCE).
 But archaeology can say nothing one way or the other about persons who, like almost all figures in biblical history, were relatively obscure on the world stage during their lifetimes.
 And scientific research in general, and archaeology in particular, can say nothing about miraculous events that are presumed to be beyond the realm of natural, physical processes that can be studied by laboratory experimentation.

 In any event, as was emphasized above, there is no point in claiming that archaeological evidence "proves" some biblical event or figure, when such evidence does not exist or is considered highly questionable in peer-reviewed biblical studies literature.
 As we read in the New Testament, "For if the trumpet give an uncertain sound, who shall prepare himself to the battle?"
 (1 Cor.
 14:8).